yawaramin/stubbex/README.md

 - `stubbex_timeout_ms`: optional numeric value of how long Stubbex should wait for requests and responses, in milliseconds.
 Default is 10 minutes.
+- `stubbex_offline`: optional boolean value of whether Stubbex should record new stubs or not, default is `false`.
+If `true`, any stub call that ends up needing to record a new stub, will fail and show client- side as an Internal Server Error.

 ## Example